EricssonXD/FlappyBot/README.md

 I then again lowered epsilon to `0.0001` and lowered decay rate to `0.9995` Because I keep lowering the epsilon, I think I should try to implement `Noisy Networks`

+I ended up using the implementation from the thomashirtz's github repo https://github.com/thomashirtz/noisy-networks